App helps DC businesses and customers work together to diminish waste and practice sustainability

-If inflation holds you back from dining out, a new app could help slice that bill into a fraction of the cost and reduce your carbon footprint.
+If inflation holds you back from dining out, an app could help slice that bill into a fraction of the cost and reduce your carbon footprint.

 At the end of the day, most of the food that goes unsold at restaurants or grocery stores gets thrown in the trash.